 Even Healthy People Need a Flu Vaccine

-The best way to protect yourself and your loved ones against influenza (flu) is to get a flu vaccine every flu season.
+The best way to protect yourself and your loved ones against flu is to get a vaccine every flu season.

 Flu vaccination has many important benefits.
-It can reduce the severity of flu illnesses, doctors’ visits, and missed work and school due to flu, as well as prevent flu-related hospitalizations and deaths.
+It can lessen the severity of flu illnesses; reduce doctors’ visits, missed work, and school; and prevent flu-related hospitalizations and deaths.

 Because flu viruses are constantly changing, flu vaccines may be updated from one season to the next.
 For the best protection, you need the current season’s vaccine.
 What’s more, because immune protection declines over time, an annual vaccine is needed for the best protection.

 The CDC recommends that everyone 6 months or older get an annual flu vaccine.
-A flu vaccine is especially important for people who are at high risk of developing serious complications from influenza.
+A vaccine is especially important for people at high risk of developing serious complications.

 Specific high-risk groups include: